lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Cluster Configuration
 =====================
-The cluster configuration options can be used to add additional servers to the Verify Access deployment.
-Currently only external databases (HVDB and config) as well as Verify Access HA servers are supported.
+The cluster configuration options can be used to add additional servers to the Verify Identity Identity Access deployment.
+Currently only external databases (HVDB and config) as well as Verify Identity Identity Access HA servers are supported.

 This option is typically used in a container deployment to configure the HVDB connection.
-A complete list of the available configuration properties can be found :ref:`here <pyisva:systemsettings#cluster>`.
+A complete list of the available configuration properties can be found :ref:`here <pyivia:systemsettings#cluster>`.

     .. note:: PKI required to connect to any servers should be imported in the previous step.

-.. autoclass::  src.verify_access_autoconf.appliance.Appliance_Configurator.Cluster_Configuration
+.. autoclass::  src.ibmvia_autoconf.appliance.Appliance_Configurator.Cluster_Configuration
    :members: